IslandViewPTA/islandview-pta-site/content/_index.md

 Due to the pandemic, our reach this year will be limited and we have gutted the budget, but we are still **determined** to fund the staff needs during online learning, and we can't wait to host in-person fun just as soon as it is safe.

-By law we must have at least 25 member to remain an active PTA.
+By law we must have at least 25 members to remain an active PTA.
 Our meetings will only occur when necessary, and will take place online.

 ### Won't you please [**JOIN**](https://www.islandviewpta.org/membership/ "JOIN") our Island View PTA family today?